 Leads to addiction and compulsive behavior

-It leads to addiction and compulsive behavior and is thus one of the most prominent ways in which pornography damages our brain.
+It leads to addiction and compulsive behavior and is thus one of the most prominent ways in which pornography damages our brains.
 Repeatedly seeing sexually explicit material turns on the brain’s reward center, which sends out dopamine and makes you feel good.
 Over time, this turns into a habit, and the person needs more and more pornography to satisfy their needs.

 This addiction takes over their lives and makes them do things they can’t stop, like watching pornography over and over again.
 This constant exposure to pornography changes the way the brain responds to pleasure and makes it difficult for the individual to engage in real-life relationships and experience healthy sexual intimacy.
 In essence, the addiction to pornography damages our brain, and the individual becomes a slave to their cravings, leading to numerous negative consequences in their personal and professional lives.